 2011 saw one of the UK’s biggest urban festivals grace Liverpool’s Otterspool Promenade and the Royal Liver Building celebrate its 100 year anniversary with a spectacular showcase as part of ‘On The Waterfront’.

 The city’s favourite urban festival returned to Otterspool Promenade in May.
 Featuring a Liverpool Sound City stage, the UK’s top BMXers and skateboarders were provided with the ultimate soundtrack by award-winning acts Funeral of a Friend, The Blackout and Mayday Parade.

-Bboys and Bgirls from across the globe – including Japan, Germany, Korea and Italy – went head-to-head, battling it out to win the title of ‘International Break Dance Crew’ in the UK’s largest outdoor international break dance competition.
+Bboys and Bgirls from across the globe, including Japan, Germany, Korea and Italy, also went head-to-head during the UK’s largest outdoor international break dance competition, battling it out to win the title of ‘International Break Dance Crew’.

 Live music was provided over the course of the three days through free concerts featuring singer Connie Lush, the Royal Liverpool Philharmonic Orchestra and band the 6ix Toys, whilst lantern displays dazzled an estimated 60,000 visitors, resulting in an economic impact of £2million.